Pollution of the Hudson River: Cleanup

+Sediment dredging

+One of the most dramatic and controversial steps in remediation of the Hudson has focused on the physical removal of the contaminated sludges.
+In addition to being expensive, dredging can induce resuspension of PCBs.

 Among the initial attempts to clean up the upper Hudson River was the removal in 1977–78 of 180000 cuyd of contaminated river sediments near Fort Edward.
 In 1984, EPA declared a 200 mi stretch of the river, from Hudson Falls to New York City, to be a Superfund site requiring cleanup.
 This hazardous waste site is considered to be one of the largest in the nation.
 Many programs aim to reduce the PCB pollution.
 In 1991, further PCB pollution was found at Bakers Falls, near the former GE Hudson Falls factory, and a program of remediation was started.
 In August 1995, a 40 mi reach of the upper Hudson was reopened to fishing, but only on a catch-and-release basis.
 Removal of contaminated soil from Rogers Island was completed in December 1999.

 In 2001, after a ten-year study of PCB contamination in the Hudson River, EPA proposed a plan to clean up the river by dredging more than 100,000 lb of PCBs.
 The worst PCB hotspots are targeted for remediation by removing and disposing of more than 2.6 million cubic yards of contaminated sediment.
 The dredging project is the most aggressive environmental effort ever proposed to clean up a river, and will cost GE about $460,000,000.
 General Electric took the position that dredging the river would actually stir up PCBs.
 In 2002, EPA ordered GE to clean up a 40 mi stretch of the Hudson River it had contaminated.
 EPA also announced that an additional 2650000 cuyd of contaminated sediments in the upper Hudson River would be removed.

 GE began sediment dredging operations to clean up the PCBs on May 15, 2009.
 This stage (Phase One) of the cleanup was completed in October 2009, and was responsible for the removal of approximately 300,000 yd3 of contaminated sediment, which was more than the targeted amount.
 Over 620 barges filled with sediment were transported to the processing facility on the Champlain Canal, and over 80 rail cars transported the dredged sediment to a waste facility in Andrews, Texas.
-The true scope of Phase One was about 100,000 yd3 more than planned, and Phase Two was to be expanded as a consequence.
+The scope of Phase One was about 100,000 yd3 more than planned, and Phase Two was to be expanded as a consequence.
 Phase Two of the cleanup project, led by GE and monitored by EPA, began in June 2011, targeting approximately 2,400,000 yd3 of PCB-contaminated sediment from a forty-mile section of the Upper Hudson River.
 Phase Two of the cleanup will take approximately 5 to 7 years to complete.
 In 2010, General Electric agreed to finance and conduct a second dredging campaign at the Upper Hudson River between Fort Edward and Troy.
 These works have been supervised by EPA.